-Assessment of Knowledge, Judgment & Skills builds upon and links to the continuous learning and self-assessment requirements of MOC Part II.
-These standards contribute to better patient care by incorporating an external objective assessment to provide an assurance that there has been the necessary commitment to lifelong learning and to remain current in core content of Obstetrics and Gynecology.
+Assessment of Knowledge, Judgment and Skills builds upon and links to the continuous learning and self-assessment requirements of MOC Part II.
+These standards contribute to better patient care by incorporating an external objective assessment to provide an assurance that there has been the necessary commitment to lifelong learning and to remain current in core content of Obstetrics and Gynecology and its subspecialties.